Steve Roye: A Top Leader In Stand-up Comedy Education And Training

 That’s when I really knew I was onto something big with my system.

-Subsequently, since 2001 the Killer Stand-up Comedy System has been sold in over 20 countries around the globe and has become the gold standard for individuals with comedy talent who want to bypass the old, and largely ineffective “conventional joke writing” processes that most comedians use today.
+Subsequently, since 2001 the Killer Stand-up Comedy System online course has been sold in over 20 countries around the globe and has become the gold standard for individuals with comedy talent who want to bypass the old, and largely ineffective “conventional joke writing” processes that most comedians use today.

 Comedy Evaluator Pro